Two people arrested after pedestrian struck by driver fleeing police

 A police unit stopped and attended to the person and the other police cars continued to Tremaine Ave.

-The vehicle came to a stop on Amberley Ave after being spiked and one person was taken into custody.
+The vehicle came to a stop in Amberley Ave after being spiked, and one person was taken into custody.

 A police dog unit tracked the other occupant to a nearby Clarke Ave property where they were arrested.